alicekres/LAP-1-Code-Challenge/README.md

 # LAP-1-Code-Challenge

-- Create a new repo in GitHub
+- create a new repo in GitHub
+- create feedback branch